nolash/swarm-sqlite-vfs/README.md

 The demo does the following:

-* Create a new basic sqlite db with a couple of rows
+* Create a new sqlite db with specified number of rows and size of blob data
 * Create a LocalDPA and add db to it
 * Prove that sqlite can call back the supplied hash used to open to the relevant go method
 * Seek and read from DPA according to sqlite read call